nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 Nicotine+ uses the following versioning scheme: `A.B.C`, e.g. `3.3.8`

-  - A is incremented when major changes are made to the user interface that significantly change the workflow of the application.
+  - `A` is incremented when major changes are made to the user interface that significantly change the workflow of the application.
 In practice, this is unlikely to happen.
-  - B is incremented when significant features or new dependencies are added, version requirements are increased, or in the case of major changes to existing code that are deemed too intrusive for a smaller release.
+  - `B` is incremented when significant features or new dependencies are added, version requirements are increased, or in the case of major changes to existing code that are deemed too intrusive for a smaller release.
+The previous feature branch (e.g. `3.3.x`) is created in case any critical bugs are discovered while the next planned release is still in development.
-  - C is incremented when bug fixes, performance improvements or smaller tweaks to existing functionality are made.
+  - `C` is incremented when bug fixes, performance improvements or smaller tweaks to existing functionality are made.
 Low-risk functionality that does not affect translatable strings can also be added.